solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 *) _The Geological Magazine_, 2.
 1865 p.
 447.

-I would like to add to these remarks some results of observations that I obtained in the carbonaceous meteorites from Bokkeveld and Kaba.
+I would like to add to these remarks some observational results that I obtained in the carbonaceous meteorites from Bokkeveld and Kaba.

 ...